saraelmoghazy/ToDoList_Batch2/README.md

 Build a fully material To-Do app which help user to view his tasks, add, remove and edit.
 General project requirements

-• Minimum API version 21. • Use Navigation component • Use MDC components • Use MVVM pattern • Use Dagger 2 , RxJava and Data binding • Cache user tasks (online /offline) • Use sandbox site to mock 4 web services (getTasks , add , edit , remove) • Show loading indicator whenever there is a network request, hide when done. • Error handling: (Create custom Rx retrofit Adapter which help you to override RX Retrofit adapter call back onError() and return (code /message) instead of Expectation).
+• Minimum API version 21. • Use Navigation component • Use MDC components • Use MVVM pattern • Use Dagger 2 , RxJava and Data binding • Use sandbox site to mock 4 web services (getTasks , add , edit , remove) • Show loading indicator whenever there is a network request, hide when done. • Error handling: (Create custom Rx retrofit Adapter which help you to override RX Retrofit adapter call back onError() and return (code /message) instead of Expectation).

 o No internet connection: show full dialog include message “No Internet connection” with retry button. o Show toast message in case of api error (meaningful message)